 Expedition course teams will receive two full sets of maps, while Explore teams will receive one.
 The maps will be waterproof, but dry bags are still advised for the paddling sections.

-All teams will receive the course map at the same time and will have just a few hours to plan their strategy and route!
+All teams will receive the course map at the same time and will have just a few hours to plan their strategy and routes between checkpoints!

-If you’re a novice team, we suggest you start on the Explore course, but for the truly adventurous, you can still join the Expedition course if you wish!
-It will test and push you possibly to limits you didn’t know existed.
-Some first-time teams won’t manage to finish the course but plenty of first time teams are still likely to manage it.
-Are you up for an amazing alpine challenge?
+If you are a novice team, we suggest you start on the Explore course, but for the truly adventurous, you can still join the Expedition course if you wish!
+It will test and push you, possibly to limits you didn’t know existed.
+Some first-time teams will not manage to finish the course, but plenty of first-time teams are still likely to manage it.